Find duplicates#

 https://w3id.org/oc/meta/id/0601,https://w3id.org/oc/meta/id/0602; https://w3id.org/oc/meta/id/0603

-Find duplicate entities#
+Find duplicate responsible agents#

-Finds bibliographic resources or responsible agents that share identifiers.
+Finds responsible agents that share identifiers.

-uv run python -m oc_meta.run.find.duplicated_entities <FOLDER_PATH> <CSV_PATH> <RESOURCE_TYPE>
+uv run python -m oc_meta.run.find.duplicates ras <FOLDER_PATH> <CSV_PATH>

 Argument